solidusio/solidus.io/source/blog/2016-08-18-solidus-2-0-and-rails-5.html.markdown

 upgrades can be done resulting in fewer changes and therefore fewer issues and less developer time to fix those issues.

-After a series of betas, rails 5.0.0 was released June 30th.
-It doesn't present as many changes as rails 4.0 (which introduced strong parameters), but it is a more involved upgrade than rails 4.1 or 4.2.
+After a series of betas, Rails 5.0.0 was released June 30th.
+It doesn't present as many changes as Rails 4.0 (which introduced strong parameters), but it is a more involved upgrade than Rails 4.1 or 4.2.

-In order to make the rails 5 upgrade as easy as possible we've made Solidus 2.0 and Solidus 1.4 nearly identical, with the only difference being rails 5 support.
+In order to make the Rails 5 upgrade as easy as possible we've made Solidus 2.0 and Solidus 1.4 nearly identical, with the only difference being Rails 5 support.

 Please give these releases a try, and [file any